ImohAmos/ONLINE-PAYMENT-PLATFORM-ANALYSIS-WITH-POWERBI/README.md

 - Show the growth rate of customer on the platform.

 ## Power BI Concepts applied:
-DAX Concepts: Calculated column, Custom Column, Year(), IF().
+DAX Concepts: Calculated column, Custom Column, Calendar Table created.
 Data Modelling: Star Schema

 ## Data Sourcing
 Data was given by the Company in excel format.
 I downloaded the csv file, and extracted it into Power BI for cleaning, analysis and visualization.
-It contains 2 sheets/tables:
-ORDERS with 51,291 rows and 24 columns
-PEOPLE with 24 rows and 2 columns
+The data contains a sheet/table called Payment Table with 4593 rows and 7 columns PEOPLE with 24 rows and 2 columns
 RETURNS with 1079 rows and 3 columns